ecm4u/alfresco-ldapmt/README.md

 ### Create Subsystems

-Create an authentication subsystem of type `ldapmat` and give it at name, for example `ldapmt1`:
+Create an authentication subsystem of type `ldapmt` and give it at name, for example `ldapmt1`:

 ```